MystenLabs/onenet-bushi/battle_pass_v1/README.md

 ### Minting a Battle Pass
 In order to mint a Battle Pass, a capability `MintCap<BattlePass>` is required.
 This capability will be sent to the address that published the package automatically via the `init` function.
-There are 4 functions available for minting:
+There are 4 functions available for minting.

 #### Function `mint`
 Function `mint` takes as input the minting capability, the url with the image of the battle pass, the level and the xp the battle pass will have initially, and returns an object of type `BattlePass`.
-Using programmable transactions, the object then can be transferred to the desired address.
+Using programmable transactions, the object can then be passed as input to another function (for example transferred to an address).

 ```
 /// mint a battle pass NFT